2020 Wyoming elections: United States House of Representatives

-The 2020 United States House of Representatives election in Wyoming will be held on November 3, 2020, to elect the U.S. representative from Wyoming's at-large congressional district.
-The elections will coincide with the 2020 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate and various state and local elections.
+The 2020 United States House of Representatives election in Wyoming was held on November 3, 2020, to elect the U.S. representative from Wyoming's at-large congressional district.
+The elections coincided with the 2020 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.